Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Finite-sample Diagnoses and Simulation Studies

 Table \ref{tab:simulation} reports the simulation results.
-The first column shows the number of covariates involved in the nine rerandomization designs, and the second column shows the value of $1-v_{K,a}$ under various values of $K$ and fixed acceptance probability $p_n = 0.001$.
-From Corollary \ref{cor:improve}, if the additional covariates do not increase the squared multiple correlation $R^2_n$ between potential outcomes and covariates by a relatively large amount, the improvement from rerandomization may decrease as the number of covariates increases.
-The 3rd--6th columns in Table \ref{tab:simulation} show the maximum bias in \eqref{eq:max_bias}, the maximum root mean squared error in \eqref{eq:max_mse}, the summation of leverages to the power of $3/2$ as in \eqref{eq:bound_gamma_n} and the maximum leverage over all units, where the first two are estimated based on the $10^5$ simulated assignments from each of these designs.
-Note that when $K=0$, the design is the CRE, and from the discussion after Proposition \ref{prop:bias_mse}, the maximum mean is 0 and the maximum root mean squared error is 1.
-Thus, there is some variability for estimating the maximum mean and mean squared error; in practice, we may increase the number of simulated assignments to improve the precision.
-Nevertheless, the 3rd--6th columns in Table \ref{tab:simulation} show the trend that, as the number of covariates increases, the maximum bias and mean squared error under rerandomization will increase, which may render our treatment effect estimation inaccurate, and the leverages will increase as well, which may make the asymptotic approximation less accurate as discussed shortly.
+The first column shows the number of covariates involved in the nine rerandomization designs, and the second column shows the value of $1-v_{K,a}$ under various values of $K$ and fixed acceptance probability $p = 0.001$.
+From Corollary \ref{cor:improve}, if the additional covariates do not increase the squared multiple correlation $R^2$ between potential outcomes and covariates by a relatively large amount, the improvement from rerandomization may decrease as the number of covariates increases.
+The 3rd--6th columns in Table \ref{tab:simulation} show the maximum absolute bias in \eqref{eq:max_bias}, the maximum root MSE in \eqref{eq:max_mse}, the summation of leverages to the power of $3/2$ as in \eqref{eq:bound_gamma_n} and the maximum leverage over all units, where the first two are estimated based on the $10^5$ simulated assignments from each of these designs.
+Note that when $K=0$, the design is the CRE, and from the discussion after Proposition \ref{prop:bias_mse}, the maximum mean is 0 and the maximum root MSE is 1.
+Thus, there is some variability for estimating the maximum mean and MSE; in practice, we may increase the number of simulated assignments to improve the precision.
+Nevertheless, the 3rd--6th columns in Table \ref{tab:simulation} show the trend that, as the number of covariates increases, the maximum bias and MSE under rerandomization will increase, which may render our treatment effect estimation inaccurate, and the leverages will increase as well, which may make the asymptotic approximation less accurate as discussed shortly.
 We further perform trimming on the covariates, as suggested in Section \ref{sec:implication}.
 Specifically, we trim each covariate at both its $2.5\%$ and $97.5\%$ quantiles.
-From the 7th--10th columns in Table \ref{tab:simulation}, trimming significantly reduces the maximum biases, maximum mean squared errors and leverages.
-Moreover, compared to the 11th and 12th columns, the values of $\sum_{i=1}^n H_{ii}^{3/2}$ and $\max_i H_{ii}$ after trimming become quite close to their minimal possible values, which agree with the suggestion we proposed in Section~\ref{sec:implication}.
+From the 7th--10th columns in Table \ref{tab:simulation}, trimming significantly reduces the maximum biases, maximum MSEs and leverages.
+Moreover, compared to the 11th and 12th columns, the values of $\sum_{i=1}^n H_{ii}^{3/2}$ and $\max_i H_{ii}$ after trimming become quite close to their minimal possible values.
+This agrees with the suggestion we gave in Section~\ref{sec:implication}.